 Using wearable technology, health care facilities, and professionals can still deliver excellent patient care while practicing safe social distancing.
 It’s also more convenient for patients and could allow for doctors and nurses to see more patients in a day.

 Long gone are the days of using the Snellen eye chart to complete vision screeners.
 With social distancing likely being the case as schools reopen, new eye screening technology will be helpful in keeping a safe distance and provide a more in-depth screening than the traditional methods used in the past.
 There are several vision assessment tools on the market to help community- and school-based nurses screen large batches of children and families.

 Vision screeners allow you to perform vision screenings with the click of a button.
 You can even organize and store results on the accompanying software.
 Some of the newest and best on the market include Go Check Kids, and the Welch Allyn Spot vision.

 This app is a miracle for easily identifying medications.
 It is an app version of the old drug reference guide that provides details on over 60,000 drugs.
+Ask any nurse using it, and they’re likely to tell you this is one of the health care trends that should stay.
 The guide covers brand names, generics, and over the counter.
 One of the most useful tools is that you can identify a drug based on its imprint, color, and shape.